 How I Work

-To quote the aforementioned Daniel Siegel: “What Fires Together Wires Together”.
+To quote the famous (ok, famous to me) adolescent psychiatrist, Daniel Siegel: “What Fires Together Wires Together”.
 So, if neuro-synaptic connections in the brain are first learned, then become our automatic ‘go-to system’ if practiced over and over again…then let’s ‘unlearn’ these connections, and work to develop healthier patterns.
 Let’s Fire Together and Wire Together a new set of neuro-synaptic connections.
 Connections that offer us more happiness and less harm.

 “Danelle has the ideal blend of being both equally approachable, gentle and encouraging yet at the same time knowing when to provide leadership and direction.
 Very few people possess this skill and when I see it, I always recognize it.
 I have experienced this personally as well as watched it again and again with her clients”

 – Andrea Holwegner, Registered Dietician, Professional Speaker, and Colleague